 I can’t emphasise how huge the stone and brick structure is.
 There are close to 600 individual rooms of various sizes – that’s counting the underground storage cells that merchants could access from their sleeping quarters by stepladder if they wanted to check on their goods during the night.

 In 1988, after a period of abandonment, a number of these rooms were turned into basic guest accommodation and travellers once again started treading the stone paths of one of Azerbaijan’s oldest accommodations.

 Staying at the Sheki Karvansaray Hotel

 After a couple of rough nights in Quba and a long bus journey from Baku, we arrived in Sheki ready to relax.
 The rooms at the Karvansaray Hotel (now officially called Yukari Karavansarai Hotel) are certainly not luxurious, but the atmosphere more than makes up for it.

 As you can imagine from the pictures, every room has an impressive domed brick ceiling.
 The rooms are split into two parts, with a quaint sitting area in the front and a bedroom at the rear.
 Private bathrooms are very outdated in terms of design and fittings – but there is steaming hot water.

-There were more than enough blankets to keep us warm in bed, but walking around inside the room after sunset was almost unbearable.
+There were more than enough blankets to keep us warm in bed, but walking around inside the room after sunset was almost too chilly.
 Get under the covers before dark if you can!